Visualizing Multiple Data Distributions

 The main disadvantage of violin plots is that the KDE bandwidth must be selected.
 Too low and the features of the data are washed out.
 Too high and the KDE overfits the data.
 This limits their usefulness when there are only a few data points.
 The lack of standardization when it comes to the inner markings also makes them hard to interpret if they aren’t explicitly explained.

 The violin plots make the bimodal nature of the distributions crystal clear.
 Likewise it is easy to see that there is an increase on Friday and a decrease on Sunday.
 However, we have lost sight of our outliers.
-We can see that the Friday violin extends to almost 3000 accidents, but exactly how many data points go into that thin tail is unclear.
+We can see that the Friday violin extends to almost 3000 crashes, but exactly how many data points go into that thin tail is unclear.

 I like violin plots a whole lot!
 While swarm and strip plots show lots of detail and box plots provide good overviews with the summary statistics, I find violin plots to be a good middle ground.
 The KDE provides more detail than a pure box plot, includes the same useful summary statistics, and avoids cluttering the plot with every data point.